 The park provides a diverse array of coastal habitats including forest, woodland, heathland, sandy and rocky coastline and estuaries.
 The dune dry scrub forest and estuarine and floodplain wetlands found in the northern section of the park were recognised as having very high conservation significance in the Eden Comprehensive Regional Assessment process.
-The Pambula Estuarine Wetland has been listed on the Directory of Important Wetlands compiled by the Commonwealth Department of Environment and Heritage.
+The Pambula Estuarine Wetland has been listed on the Directory of Important Wetlands compiled by the Commonwealth Department of Climate Change, Energy, the Environment and Water.